-The world is too much with us is a sonnet (Italian Sonnets style) written by William Wordsworth in order to criticize the Industrial revolution.
+The world is too much with us is a sonnet (Italian Sonnets style) written by William Wordsworth in order to criticize the Industrial Revolution.
 The poem was composed five years earlier to its publication in a collection of poetry, Poems, In Two Volumes (1807).
-In this poem he speaks on how human beings have parted themselves away from the nature due to their new busy lifestyle.
-He has used many figures of speeches to express his ideas accurately.
+In this poem, he speaks on how human beings have parted themselves away from nature due to their new busy lifestyle.
+He has used many figures of speech to express his ideas accurately.

 The world is too much with us; late and soon,

 Getting and spending, we lay waste our powers;—

 Little we see in Nature that is ours;

 We have given our hearts away, a sordid boon!

 This Sea that bares her bosom to the moon;

 The winds that will be howling at all hours,

 For this, for everything, we are out of tune;